wpt-dwm/sfguide-getting-started-with-devops-data-projects-in-snowflake/README.md

-# Getting Started with Snowflake DevOps
+# Getting Started with Snowflake DevOps and Data Projects in Snowflake

-This repository contains the code for the *DevOps: Snowflake Data Projects* quickstart.
+This repository contains the code for the *Getting Started with Snowflake DevOps and Data Projects in Snowflake* quickstart.

 ## Overview